-Orlistat (Xenical) is a type of weight-loss medication that is prescribed to patients struggling with obesity.
-If taken in combination with a healthy, low-fat diet and exercise programme, it can help you to lose weight effectively and safely.
+Orlistat (generic Xenical) is a type of weight-loss medicine that is prescribed to patients struggling with obesity.
+Taking orlistat in combination with a low-fat diet and regular exercise can help you lose weight effectively.

-Orlistat is not absorbed into the bloodstream, but works locally in the stomach and small intestine by preventing an enzyme (lipase) from digesting fat.
-As a result, you cannot absorb at least a third of the fat in your diet will be expelled in the body in your stools rather than being absorbed.
-This will help you to avoid gaining weight, but will only work is combined with a healthy diet and regular exercise.
+Orlistat is not absorbed into the bloodstream, but works locally in the stomach and small intestine by preventing an enzyme, called lipase, from digesting fat.
+As a result, you cannot absorb at least a third of the fat you eat.
+This fat will be passed out of your body with your stools.
+You will lose weight if you follow a calorie-reduced low-fat diet and exercise regularly alongside taking orlistat.

-When taken correctly, Orlistat can help you start losing weight within 2 weeks and continue to do so for up to 12 months.
-However, if you have not lost at least 5 % of your weight within the first 3 months of treatment, your doctor is likely to discontinue your prescription and discuss alternative weight-loss methods with you.
+Orlistat can help you start losing weight within two weeks.
+However, if you have not lost at least 5 % of your body weight within the first three months of treatment, you should see your doctor.
+They may discuss your treatment plan and alternative weight-loss methods.

 Orlistat is effective after two weeks of use and you should see your body weight reduce by a minimum of 5 % after three months.
-The effectiveness of Orlistat differs from patient to patient and is reliant on dietary changes and whether the patient is following an exercise programme.
-It is the only weight-loss medication proven to be safe and effective for use in the UK.
+The effectiveness of Orlistat differs from patient to patient.
+Results are reliant on dietary changes and whether the patient is following an exercise programme.
+Orlistat is the only weight-loss medicine proven to be safe and effective for use in the UK.

-Orlistat is prescribed to patients who are struggling with obesity and have failed to lose weight via other methods.
-It should never be used by someone who is of a healthy weight or underweight and is trying to lose more weight.
-If you suspect that someone you known is struggling with an eating disorder, try letting them know that you are worried about them and suggest that they speak to a GP.
+Orlistat is prescribed to patients who are struggling with obesity and have failed to lose weight using other methods.
+Orlistat should never be used by someone who is of a healthy weight or underweight and is trying to lose more weight.
+If you suspect that someone you know is struggling with an eating disorder, try letting them know that you are worried about them and suggest that they speak to a healthcare professional.
 This can be difficult, as people suffering from eating disorders may not be willing to accept help.
 Visit the NHS website for advice on how to help if someone you know has an eating disorder.

 Always take Orlistat as instructed by your doctor.
-It should be taken in combination with a well-balanced and calorie-controlled diet that contains plenty of fruits and vegetables and contains roughly 30% calories from fat.
+Take orlistat in combination with a well-balanced calorie-controlled diet that contains plenty of fruits and vegetables and contains roughly 30% of calories from fat.
 You should also try to distribute your daily intake of fat, carbohydrate and protein evenly across your three daily meals.
-Swallow one capsules with water immediately before, during or within an hour of each meal.
-For best results, avoid eating fat-containing foods between meals, such as biscuits, chocolate and crips.
+Swallow one orlistat 120 mg capsule with water immediately before, during or within an hour of each meal.
+For best results, avoid eating fat-containing foods between meals, such as biscuits, chocolates and crisps.

-If you miss a meal, or know for a fact that a meal did not contain fat, you do not need to take an Orlistat capsule.
-If you forget to take a capsule, try and remember to take it within an hour of our last meal.
+If you miss a meal, or have a fat-free meal, you do not need to take an orlistat capsule.
+If you forget to take an orlistat capsule, try and remember to take it within an hour of your last meal.
 If an hour has already passed, just skip the dose and take your next one as planned with your next meal.
 Never take a double dose to make up for a missed one.

-Your doctor or pharmacist will decide the dosage of Orlistat that is right for you.
-The usual dosage is 1 x 120 mg capsule taken with each of the three main meals per day.
+Your doctor or pharmacist will decide the dose of orlistat that is right for you.
+The usual dose is one orlistat 120 mg capsule with each of your three main meals per day.

-After stopping treatment with Orlistat, you should stick to a healthy, balanced diet and exercise regularly to avoid putting weight back on.
-If you have not lost at least 5 % of your body fat within 12 weeks, your doctor will discontinue treatment.
+After stopping treatment with orlistat, you should stick to a healthy, balanced diet and exercise regularly to avoid putting weight back on.
+If you have not lost at least 5 % of your body weight within three months, your doctor will review your treatment.

-Before taking Orlistat, your doctor will recommend a healthy diet that is low in fat.
-You should begin this diet prior to treatment, for the duration and after you finish taking orlistat.
+Before taking orlistat, your doctor will recommend a healthy diet that is low in fat and regular exercise.
+You should begin this diet and exercise regime prior to treatment, for the duration and after you finish taking orlistat.
 Orlistat works best with a calorie-reduced and low-fat diet.

-Like all medicines, Orlistat can cause side effects in some patients.
-If you feel unwell while taking this medication, tell your doctor or pharmacist as soon as possible.
+Like all medicines, orlistat can cause side effects in some patients.
+If you feel unwell while taking orlistat, tell your doctor or pharmacist as soon as possible.